aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-Indicates whether using scalable unit to describe the column width when exporting file to html.
+Indicates whether exporting column width in unit of scale to html.
 The default value is false.

 **Returns:**
 boolean